 An introduction to the problems encountered in the chemical engineering profession.
 Quantitative discussions on material and energy are presented.
 Their importance and that of chemical equilibria and chemical kinetics in establishing economical chemical processes are outlined.
 Industrial processes exemplifying the application of the basic chemical engineering ideas for economic progress are discussed.
-Typical of the processes considered are those for ammonia, acetylene, hydrogen, sulfuric acid, and nitric acid.
+Typical of the processes considered are those for ammonia, acetylene, hydrogen, sulfuric acid, nitric acid, and caustic.
 Outside reading and problems are assigned and examinations are given.